shr88296/Nari/README.md

 Dia is a 1.6B parameter text to speech model created by Nari Labs.

 Dia **directly generates highly realistic dialogue from a transcript**.
 You can condition the output on audio, enabling emotion and tone control.
-The model can also produce nonverbal communications like laughter, coughing, clearing throat, etc.
+The model can also produce nonverbal communication like laughter, coughing, clearing throat, etc.

 To accelerate research, we are providing access to pretrained model checkpoints and inference code.
 The model weights are hosted on [Hugging Face](https://huggingface.co/nari-labs/Dia-1.6B).
 The model only supports English generation at the moment.